wp-plugins/si-contact-form/trunk/readme.txt

  * Uses simple inline error messages.
  * Reloads form data and warns user if user forgets to fill out a field.
  * Validates syntax of E-mail address.
+ * Can hide subject and message fields for use as a newsletter signup.
  * Optional redirect to any URL after message sent.
  * Valid coding for HTML, XHTML, Section 508, and WAI Accessibility.
  * JavaScript is not required.